 Below are a few connotation examples.
 Their suggested meanings are shaped by cultural and emotional associations:

-- Pushy refers to someone loud-mouthed and irritating.
+- “That woman is so pushy!” – Pushy refers to someone who is loud-mouthed, insisting, and irritating.

-- Mom and Dad when used in place of mother and father connote loving parents.
+- “My mom and dad worked hard to put me through college.” – The words Mom and Dad, when used in place of mother and father, connote loving parents, rather than simply biological parents.

 Examples of Connotation in Literature